luke-song/DCMS/README.md

 *Moralis Hackathon 2022 Filecoin Prize Winner*

 DCMS is a decentralized content management system (CMS) built on the blockchain.
-This repository contains the source code for the CMS-on-Chain project.
+This repository contains the source code for the DCMS project.

 ## Installation